ankur6ue/baremetal_ingress_from_nlb/README.md

 You can check the matching endpoints created by k8s using `kubectl get endpoints -n test` The IP addresses should match the IPs of your application pods.

-As clusterIP services can only be accessed internally within the k8s cluster, our applications are not accessible outside the cluster
+As clusterIP services can only be accessed internally within the k8s cluster, our applications are not accessible outside the cluster.
+Let's see how can we expose our applications outside the cluster.

 ## Application access outside the cluster using Nodeport services

 To access the applications outside the cluster, we can use Nodeport service.
 This service type exposes a nodeport on every instance of the cluster.
 The application can then be accessed using instance_public_ip:nodeport.
 On AWS, the instance must also have a security group with inbound rule that allow traffic on that port (or a range of ports that includes that port)

 To deploy a Nodeport service that selects our applications, run `kubectl apply -f flask_nodeport_svc.yaml`.
 This will set up two nodeport services in the test namespace that expose planet app on port 31000 and dashboard app on port 32000.
 To expose these ports to the internet, we must modify the security group attached to one of our cluster instances to allow for traffic on those ports.
 This is shown in the screenshots below.

+Control plane SGs

 ![img_3.png](images/img_3.png)

 Add inbound rule